How we downsized (and saved thousands!) : Downsize

 That is when we knew it was time to downsize.

-Letting go of things and status can be tough, but the end result was well worth it.
+Letting go of things and status can be tough, but the end result of the downsize was well worth it.
+Here are some ways that you can downsize

 It is much easier if you are renting, but if you are in the process of buying a home and see the need to downsize it can be rather embarrassing or frustrating.
 It’s tough to let go of the status of the larger home in the nicer area of town.
 However, losing it in bankruptcy, foreclosure or because you can’t continue paying during retirement is much more embarrassing.
 If your home is significantly larger than what you comfortably need, it is time to evaluate how you can change Sometimes downsizing isn’t about leaving where you live, but about renting out some of your rooms to someone else.
 If your home is bigger than what your family truly needs to comfortably live in, it’s time to consider: